jlyonsmith/HowTo/Ordering_an_SSL_Certificate.md

 Test the CSR is valid at [Symantec CryptoReport](https://cryptoreport.websecurity.symantec.com/checker/views/csrCheck.jsp).

-Always save the `.csr`, the `.key` and of course the `.crt` file both on your server _and_ in alongside the certificate and private key.
+Backup the `.csr`, `.key`, `.crt`, `.cnf` and `.csr` in an encrypted `.zip` file with a password.
+Ideally nobody, not even you, should ever see a private key, both that's another story.
+They of course both need to be on your server in the `nginx` or Apache configuration.

 ### 3rd Party Signing